abayomi185/simple-pump-and-dump-bot/node_wip/README.md

 ## Node JS Edition

-> This version is still in development
+> This version is still in development; Kucoin bot is functional

 Install [node](https://nodejs.org/en/download/)